synapticon/synapticon_ros2_control-release_v1/README.md

 ## Description ##

-A ros2_control driver for Synapticon Somanet motor drivers.
+A ros2_control driver for Synapticon Somanet Node motor drivers.
 Utilizes `soem`.

+## Requirements ##

+This package is intended for Linux OS, Somanet Node motor drivers, and ROS2 Humble as of January 2025.

 ## Initial Synapticon setup ##